Konalexon/VerbaMind/README.md

 </p>

 <p align="center">
-  Made with ❤️ using AI
+  Made with ❤️ by SpartaKoli!
 </p>